-Using Your US Phone in Japan
+Using your US phone in Japan

 Traveling to Japan is an exciting journey—there’s so much to see and do!
 But while you’re making all your plans and getting ready to pack, it’s important to know all the ins and outs of using your phone in Japan.
 Read on to find out about AT&T service in Japan, whether you need a SIM card or eSIM, and all the ins and outs of using your U.S. phone in Japan.